iainjreid/drowsy/ROADMAP.md

 - Completion: Add remaining major HTTP verbs and support query parameters and body data hydration from the top down.

 ### Features
-- Allow users to use mainstream HTTP clients like Request, Superagent, etc.
+- [Complete] Allow users to use mainstream HTTP clients like Request, Superagent, etc.